mlc-ai/web-llm/site/index.md

 ## Instructions

 WebGPU just shipped to Chrome.
 You can try out the latest Chrome 113.
 Chrome version ≤ 112 is not supported, and if you are using it, the demo will raise an error like `Find an error initializing the WebGPU device OperationError: Required limit (1073741824) is greater than the supported limit (268435456). - While validating maxBufferSize - While validating required limits.`
-We have tested it on windows and mac, you will need a gpu with about 6.4G memory.
+We have tested it on windows and mac, you will need a gpu with about 6.4G memory to run Vicuna 7B and about 3G memory to run RedPajama 3B.

 If you have a Mac computer with Apple silicon, here are the instructions for you to run the chatbot demo on your browser locally: